-We have over 120 Holstein-Fresian cows on the Farm who are milked twice a day and produce delicious, fresh, high quality milk.
+We have over 120 Holstein-Fresian cows on the Farm.
+Our girls are milked twice a day and produce delicious, fresh, high quality milk.

-As we hand rear them we get to know them well and their health and well being is very important to us.
-They have individual personalities and are often very curious, they have their own quirks, which side of parlour they prefer, being at the front or back and their hierarchy in the herd.
+As we hand rear them, we get to know them well.
+Their health and well being is very important to us.
+They have individual personalities and are often very curious.
+They have their own quirks such as the side of parlour they prefer.
+Also being at the front or back and their hierarchy in the herd.